 There is a lack of guiding standards or common evidence cases to determine best practice contributions.
 There are few formal triggers for specific contributions.

-Mismatch between what is negotiated and what is provided
+Matching what is negotiated with what is provided

-Often as a result of limited evidence, engagement, or understanding of what is immediately useful to the local community; or due to mismatches in the timing of payments and delivery of any interventions, there can often be an issue in ensuring that communities actually receive the amenities they require.
+There is little guarantee or transparency that communities receive the amenities they require.
+This can be due to limited evidence, engagement, or understanding of what is immediately useful to the local community; or due to mismatches in the timing of payments and delivery of any interventions.

-From Developers' point of view, at times, there are also issues if contribution payments are effectively used on areas not near the development project.
-This will be particularly common with CIL payments, which are not used for site-specific investments.
+From Developers' point of view, at times, there are issues if contribution payments are effectively used on areas not near the development project.
+This will be more common with CIL payments, which are not used for site-specific investments.

 In terms of S106 contributions, there is a very clear link between the development and what the contributions can be spent on.